anotherAsad/AdvancedVLSIdesign/README.md

-# AdvancedVLSIdesign - Term Project
+# Advanced VLSI Design - Term Project
 This is the report on the FIR design project.
 It showcases:
 - The MATLAB filter design process.
 - Coefficient exporting for HDL description.